fabwerk90/bokeh_tutorial/README.md

 ## This repo provides several jupyter notebooks with which you can learn how to build such a bokeh application

 * The folder **A_static_plots** provides you with all basic bokeh knowledge so that you are able to plot and customize static plots
 * The folder **B_interactive_plots** is based upon the basic bokeh knowledge and introduces several interactive elements, you can add to make an interactive application out of your static plots!
-Finally, you will be able to recreate the example from above and build an interactive dashboard with all 250 Pokémon from generation 1 & 2
+Finally, you will be able to recreate the example from above and **build an interactive dashboard with all 250 Pokémon from generation 1 & 2**

+This was a tutorial I gave for PyBerlin ([meetup-page](https://www.meetup.com/de-DE/PyBerlin)) in July 2020.
+You can find a live-recording of my code-walkthrough [here on YouTube](https://www.youtube.com/watch?v=qXvMgiT0uuA), if you are interested in a step-by-step tutorial.

+If you got any questions or recommendations, please feel free to contact me on LinkedIn!

+Have fun and share you amazing bokeh apps!